Trebonne: Education

 Trebonne State School is a government primary (Prep-6) school for boys and girls at 71 Stone River Road (18.6308°S 146.0747°E).
 In 2017, the school had an enrolment of 19 students with 3 teachers (2 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).
+In 2022, the school had an enrolment of 16 students.

+There are no secondary schools in Trebonne.
+The nearest government secondary school is Ingham State High School in neighbouring Ingham to the east.